Gosport Borough F.C.: Stadium

-Gosport Borough play their home games at Privett Park, Privett Road, Gosport, Hampshire, PO12 3SX.
+Gosport Borough play their home games at Privett Park, (also known as the AEI Stadium) Privett Road, Gosport, Hampshire, PO12 3SX.
 The ground was opened in 1937 with the club taking up residence in 1944.

 The ground is dominated by the Alan Chase stand (built when the ground opened in 1937) on the west side of the ground.
 This classic, old looking stand is set back from the pitch with the Press Box at the rear and the changing rooms beneath.
 The stand is constructed of wood on a brick lower level.
 It is covered and all seated but has a number of supporting pillars running across the front of it that may impede a spectators' view.

 The dugouts are situated in front of the Alan Chase stand.
 Either side of the stand are the tea bar and the corporate suite housing for matchday hospitality.

 Opposite the Alan Chase stand is the modern and smaller Harry Mizen Stand (built 2011).
 It has an unobstructed view of the pitch and disabled access.
 The Harry Mizen Stand seats 300 people.

 Both ends of the ground are open, flat areas with no terracing.
 On the south side of the ground are the Trappers Bar and the clubhouse, which contains the boardroom, the club shop and the Boro Bar.
 At the north end of the ground are two mobile phone masts.